coastal-science/HALLO-annotation/README.md

 ## Introduction

-Hallo annotation tool is a web application for analyzing and annotating audio files, consisting of three main modules: front-end(user interface), back-end(data processing) and database.
-It is licensed under the [GNU GPLv3 licens](https://www.gnu.org/licenses/) and hence freely available for anyone to use and modify.
+The HALLO (Humans and ALgorithms Listening for Orcas) annotation tool is a web application for analyzing and annotating audio files, consisting of three main modules: front-end(user interface), back-end(data processing) and database.
+It is licensed under the [GNU GPLv3 licens](https://www.gnu.org/licenses/) and hence freely available for anyone to use and modify (including for commercial purposes) as long as the same license is kept.
+The tool was designed to facilitate the inteaction between machine learning developers and expert bioacousticians working to create automated detectors and classifiers for orcas (Orcinus orca).
+However, we believe it to be flexible enough to be used or modified for many other projects.

 The main functions are:

 1. Managing raw audio files, segmenting and compressing them in the back-end and generating the corresponding spectrograms.

 2. Users can register as two roles, Model developer and Annotator.
-Model developer can create a Batch containing audio segments for assigning to one or more Annotators, or import annotations created by machine and assign them to annotators.
-Annotator can wrok on the spectrogram of the audio segments, review the corresponding annotations, or play back the audio.
+Model developers can create batches containing audio segments, which can then be assigned to one or more Annotators, or import annotations created by machine and assign them to annotators.
+Annotators can wrok on the spectrogram of the audio segments, review the corresponding annotations, create new annotations, and listen to the audio.

-3. The generated data can be exported to csv format.
+3. The generated annotations can be exported to csv format for further analysis or use in machine learning development.

 ---